-Use this function to reset the AWK-1137C and roll all settings back to the factory default values.
+Use this function to reset the AWK-1137C and roll all settings (except for Basic WLAN indoor/outdoor settings) back to the factory default values.
+If you want to keep wireless enabled, select the "Enable" option for Wireless before clicking System Reset.
 You can also reset the hardware by pressing the reset button on the top panel of the AWK-1137C.